calypsonet/calypsonet-terminal-api-website/content/apis/calypsonet-terminal-reader-api.md

 ## Card selection modes

 Depending on the card transaction use case, or on the reader capability, there are two ways to manage the selection of a card:
-- Either on a simple reader, a selection could be operated directly by transmitting the card selection scenario.
+- Either synchronously on a simple reader, a selection could be operated directly by transmitting the card selection scenario.
 In this case the same entity manages both the card selection and the card processing.
-- Otherwise, on an observable reader, a scheduled card selection could be defined.
+- Otherwise asynchronously on an observable reader, a scheduled card selection could be defined.
 In this case the card selection is operated automatically at the insertion of the card.
 In this case, the card selection is next managed by the observable reader, but the card processing is managed by a reader observer.

 <!--
 ![Card selection modes - sequence diagram](https://keyple.org/media/learn/keyple-in-depth/card_selection_modes_activity_diagram.svg)